Texas Food Truck Licensing Changes Are Here

 Application

-Submit your DSHS application and pay the required licensing fees through this link here before July 1, 2026.
-Register as a new user if you don’t already have an account.
+Submit your DSHS application and pay the required licensing fees to DSHS through this link here before July 1, 2026.
+Register with DSHS as a new user if you don’t already have an account.

 NOTE: The Central Preparation Facility (CPF) section of the DSHS application is optional and is not required for all Mobile Food Vendors (MFVs).
-Remember, you are now operating with a Servicing Area Authorization (SAA) Contract and NOT with a Central Preparation Facility (CPF) Contract.
-If you choose to include GhostLine Kitchens in the CPF section of your application, you may do so; however, DSHS has not yet provided guidance on whether listing a Servicing Area in the CPF section has any impact on the application review process.
+Remember, Type II and III MFVs are now operating with a Servicing Area Authorization (SAA) Contract and NOT with a Central Preparation Facility (CPF) Contract.
+If you choose to include GhostLine Kitchens in the CPF section of your application, you may do so; however, DSHS has not yet provided guidance on whether listing a Servicing Area in the CPF section has any impact on the application review process for Mobile Food Vendors that are only required to have a Servicing Area.

 Helpful Resources: